 Infrastructure developments under the 3RS project

-Similar to APM, a new baggage handling system (BHS) will be constructed between the Terminal 2 and the new concourse.
+Similar to APM, a new baggage handling system (BHS) will be constructed between Terminal 2 and the new concourse.
 It will transport luggage at a speed between 25km/h to 36km/h.
-The first baggage will be transported to the luggage belt upon 20 minutes of passengers' arrival and the last baggage within 40 minutes.
+The first baggage will be transported to the luggage belt upon 20 minutes of passenger arrival and the last baggage within 40 minutes.

-The expansion of Carpark 4 involves the construction of 11-storey reinforced concrete structure linking the existing Carpark 4 and T1 arrivals ramp.
+The expansion of Carpark 4 involves the construction of an 11-storey reinforced concrete structure linking the existing Carpark 4 and T1 arrivals ramp.

-Contractors involved with the Hong Kong international airport expansion
+Contractors involved with the Hong Kong International Airport expansion

-Leighton Asia was awarded a $211m contract by Airport Authority Hong Kong for the Terminal 1 and Carpark 4 expansion project at the airport, in April 2017.
+Leighton Asia was awarded a $211m contract by Airport Authority Hong Kong for the Terminal 1 and Carpark 4 expansion project at the airport in April 2017.

 Investment and financing

-The total estimated construction cost of the 3RS project is HK$141.5bn ($18.26bn) according to 2015 prices (HK$484.5bn in 2010).
+The total estimated construction cost of the 3RS project is HK$141.5bn ($18.26bn), according to 2015 prices (HK$484.5bn in 2010).

 Funding for the project will be based on the ‘joint contribution and user-pay’ principle, in which funds from multiple channels will be utilised.